‘Braintertainer’ Ginny Smith spreads her love of neuroscience at schools, festivals and events around the UK and overseas.

-Our ‘braintertainer’ Ginny Smith studied Natural Sciences at the University of Cambridge, specialising in Psychology and Neuroscience; now she spreads her love of science as a science communicator.
-She has developed a range of science shows about the brain which she performs at schools, festivals and events around the country and overseas.
-Ginny has presented for BBC 5 Live’s The Naked Scientists, Cambridge TV, and the Cosmic Shambles Network.
-She is a regular writer for DK publishing’s science books, and a tutor for Cambridge University’s Institute of Continuing Education.
+She has developed a range of science shows about the brain and has presented for BBC 5 Live’s The Naked Scientists, Cambridge TV, and the Cosmic Shambles Network.
+Ginny is a regular writer for DK Publishing’s science books, and a tutor for Cambridge University’s Institute of Continuing Education.

 |Can You Believe your Brain?||Live demos, illusions and experiments explore how the brain unscrambles information coming in through your senses, and how this sometimes goes wrong.||KS2 and up – also perfect for adults, families & festival audiences.|